elfhosted/elfhosted.com/docs/app/audiobookshelf.md

 By default, `/storage/elfhostedaudiobooks` is the intended location for audiobooks (*note this is separate from `/storage/elfhostedbooks` intentionally*)

-To connect to other apps, refer to [Interconnecting-Apps](/Reference/Interconnecting-Apps)
+To connect to other apps, refer to [this documentation][connect-apps]

 ## Integrating with Readarr